5 Things to Know About Supermoons

 Header Image: Moon rising above the Adler Planetarium.
 Image Credit: Chris Smith

-Recently, we’ve seen a rising interest in supermoons on social media.
+In 2023, four supermoons will occur!
 But what is a supermoon exactly?
 And why is it so “super”?

 What Is a Supermoon?